MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-18-National-Aeronautics-Space-Administration/subchapter-D-Socioeconomic-Programs/part-1819-Small-Business-Programs/subpart-1819.72-NASA-MentorProtégé-Program/section-1819.7212.md

 ##### 1819.7212 Reporting requirements. #####

-Link to an amendment published at 88 FR 69885, Oct.
-10, 2023.

-(a) Mentors must report on the progress made under active mentor-protégé agreements semiannually throughout the term of the agreement.
+(a) Mentors must report on the progress made under active MPA annually throughout the term of the agreement.

-(b) Reports are due 30 days after the end of each six-month period of performance commencing with the start of the agreement.
+(b) Reports are due 30 days after the end of each 12-month period of performance commencing with the start of the agreement.

-(c) Each semiannual report must include the following data on performance under the mentor-protégé agreement:
+(c) Each annual report must include the following data on performance under the MPA:

 (1) Expenditures by the mentor.